nehaacharyab/EmployeeMetricsReport/README.md

 - Calculation of reporting line between employee and CEO is done excluding both employee and CEO
 - The CSV file tagged to this project is big_company_1000_records.csv and contains 1000 records in total

+## Dependencies

+The project has the following dependencies:

+- Java: version 22.0.1
+- Maven: version 3.6.3

 ## Getting Started